-&lt;sup>3The Oxford Union is a debating society - not to be confused with Oxford SU (Student Union), the organisation which represents the entire student body.
+&lt;sup>3The Oxford Union is a debating society - not to be confused with Oxford SU (Student Union), the libraries that exist - most of which look utterly gorgeous, and all of which are worth investigating.
+In addition to being an invaluable source of books, they also provide a quiet environment in which to work.